-For those of you that prefer two wheels, Lime scooters are available on campus as part of their scooter share program.
+Scooters are available on campus as part of their scooter-share program for those of you who prefer two wheels.
 The scooters allow you to quickly and conveniently move around campus.
 If you are bringing a bike to campus, be sure to register it with the University as bike registration is now mandatory.
 The free registration process helps prevent theft on campus.

 Want to Use Alternative Transportation but fear an emergency?